 Leveraging Federal Broadband Funding to Solve the Digital Divide – A Step-by-Step Guide

 As communities begin to envision their new, post-pandemic normal, a key part of most strategies is the development of new approaches to improve broadband services.
-Once viewed as primarily a nice-to-have for entertainment purposes, the Coronavirus shutdown has made reliable high-speed internet critical to people working from home, attending school through remote learning, and conducting telemedicine appointments with their doctors.
+Once viewed as primarily a nice-to-have for entertainment purposes, the pandemic made reliable high-speed internet critical to people working from home, attending school through remote learning, and conducting telemedicine appointments with their doctors.

 Improved Funding Alternatives Are Available Today to Start the Journey

 - Step 2: Quantify Middle Mile Network Needs.
-The new FAQ clarifies that ARPA funds can be used to establish middle-mile networks if the end goal is to facilitate end-user connectivity.
+ARPA and treasury funds can be used to establish middle-mile networks if the end goal is to facilitate end-user connectivity.
 For many counties, inexpensive access to backhaul is a key barrier to the completion of last-mile broadband networks to homes and businesses.

 Enhanced Community Today for Funding Tomorrow?

-We believe the most important first step is the creation of a Broadband Master Plan or Feasibility Study.
+We believe the most important first step is the creation of a broadband master plan or feasibility study.
 Studying current conditions, creating preliminary designs and associated costs and financial feasibility will allow you to come to the grant table with “shovel ready” projects and can help to improve your chances of receiving federal funds.
-By using ARPA money already awarded, you can enhance your ability to position for the incoming flood of federal infrastructure dollars to create lasting change in your community.
+Doing so will enhance your ability to position for the incoming flood of federal infrastructure dollars to create lasting change in your community.